pimbrouwers/Falco/README.md

 If you want to stay in touch, feel free to reach out on [Twitter](https://twitter.com/falco_framework).

 Have an article or video that you want to share?
 We'd love to hear from you!
-To add your content, fork and submit a [pull request](https://github.com/pimbrouwers/Falco/pulls).
+To add your content, visit this [discussion](https://github.com/pimbrouwers/Falco/discussions/82).

 ### Articles